William-CCS96/Credit-card-fraud-predictive-model-with_decision_tree_and_random_forest/README.md

 </div>

 ## Introduction
-This project aims to generate a binomial logistic regression model to classify, based on an examination, whether cancer is benign or malignant.
+This project is aimed at generating a predictive model of credit card fraud using the decision tree algorithm and random forest.
+Registers are used with variables from the transaction and the card record

-The work is carried out based on analysis, compression, data cleaning, metrics, testing and validation of the model, with the following work path:
+The work is carried out based on analysis, compression, data cleaning, metrics, exploration, testing and validation of the model, with the following work path:

 - Development
 - Understanding the data